dbee01/keiste-solar-report/readme.txt

 == Country Coverage ==

-The plugin leverages Google's Solar API, which theoretically provides solar potential data for many countries.
+The plugin leverages Google's Solar API, which provides solar potential data for many countries.
 You can use the calculator for any address where Google has solar data, but financial calculations (grants, tariffs) are pre-configured for Ireland, UK, USA, and Canada.

 = Can I customize the ROI calculations? =